hashicorp/terraform/website/docs/state/remote.html.md

 store.

-For example, a core infrastructure team can handle building the core machines, networking, etc. and can expose some information to other teams to run their own infrastructure.
+For example, a core infrastructure team can handle building the core machines, networking, etc, and can expose some information to other teams to run their own infrastructure.
 As a more specific example with AWS: you can expose things such as VPC IDs, subnets, NAT instance IDs, etc. through remote state and have other Terraform states consume that.